Mikoyan-Gurevich/setup-guides/jenkins-setup.md

 - Check logs at /var/log/jenkins/jenkins.log for password

 -  At localhost:8080 jenkins need to be configured // In case we are not able to access localhost:8080, we can take help of nginx by redirecting the port 80 traffic to localhost:8080

+#### Create new job

+- Go to the application running on port 8080 and perform operations as mentioned in screenshot